Marin Mersenne 2^P-1

 In brief, you need:

-2. Your computer on and running more often than off – at least most of the time; it's OK to go on holidays, vacations, etc.
+2. Your computer on and running more often than off, at least most of the time; it's OK to go on holidays, vacations, etc.

-3. Time and patience – testing for a prime can take weeks even on the fastest computers and months on very old computers.
+3. Time and patience.
+Testing for a prime can take weeks even on the fastest computers and months on very old computers.

 GIMPS requires a modern PC that is on most of the time.
-The program runs at the lowest possible priority.
+The software runs at the lowest possible priority.
 You should not see any impact on your system's performance.
-The program will use about 60MB of memory and 30MB of disk space for each number currently being tested (multi-core systems may be testing more than one at a time).
+Disk space, RAM, and GPU requirements vary according to the work type selected:

 If you've decided you have a powerful enough computer and enough patience to stick with the project, then visit the download page for instructions on downloading, installing, and starting the program.